 She / Her / Hers

-LaKala Williams joined Amplify in 2022 as the Community Engagement Specialist, after serving as a member of Amplify’s Youth Leadership Council and intern at Amplify.
-LaKala is a proud North Tulsa Native and graduate of The Booker T. High School.
+LaKala Williams joined Amplify in 2022 after serving as a member of Amplify’s Youth Leadership Council and intern at Amplify.
+LaKala is a proud North Tulsa Native and graduate of Booker T. High School.
 After receiving her bachelor’s degree from the University of Central Oklahoma, she began to explore her lifelong passions for adolescent health & well-being, Black maternal health, and reproductive and social justice, with a career as a public health professional and enthusiast.
 LaKala is an intentional community builder, who is committed to youth advocacy, creating safe spaces, and educating and empowering populations, in order to deliver better health outcomes.
-LaKala sees her mission as not only personal, but moral, ethical imperatives.
+LaKala sees her mission as not only personal, but having moral, ethical imperatives.
 Outside of Amplify, LaKala enjoys traveling, being a doula and good food!